-- Undertake regular learning checks through strategies such as questioning - Encourage and praise positive behaviour - Ensure pupils only leave the room if they have a staff lanyard and only in extreme cases - Do NOT allow a child to leave the room if the issue is one of a medical nature - Reinforce the 100% language
+- Undertake regular learning checks through strategies such as questioning - Encourage and praise positive behaviour - Do NOT allow a child to leave the room if the issue is one of a medical nature on call should be pressed. - Teachers professional judgement should be used in regards to the toilet.
+If a pupil is required to use the toilet, they will be challenged and, only when absolutely necessary, be allowed to take the toilet pass and use the toilet in lesson time. - Reinforce the 100% language